 I studied everywhere I could (books, articles, videos, conferences) about how soil biology influenced the physics of water and flows of carbon, and how to write curriculum.
 Whenever I got a grant I used part of it to travel so I could observe the most innovative farmers and ranchers at work around the continent.

-It appears now that both of my seemingly audacious goals were within reach, even though at the time I started I was a community acupuncturist without any formal training in education, agriculture, microbiology, fundraising, or climate science.
+It appears now that both of my seemingly audacious goals were within reach, even though at the time I started I didn't have any formal training in what I was attempting to do.

 Life is too precious, and the world is too precarious right now, to wait until we are experts to begin the work we feel called to do.

 What is your equivalent?
 What is that one audacious thing you wish you could fully turn towards and accomplish, without waiting for permission from anyone but yourself?
 What could you possibly lose by fighting against those internal and external messages that tell you that you can’t do it, you aren’t smart enough, aren’t rich enough, or that you don’t belong in that imaginary “inner circle?”